devopsninja254/lab-agile-planning/README.md

 # lab-agile-planning
 Coursework on integrating ZenHub with GitHub and creating default pipelines.
-Part of the Coursera DevOps course.
+In this exercise, you will learn how to set up a Kanban board using GitHub Projects.